aws/aws-cdk/packages/@aws-cdk/aws-cloud9-alpha/README.md

 By default, the owner will be the identity that creates the Environment, which is most likely your CloudFormation Execution Role when the Environment is created using CloudFormation.
 Provider a value for the `owner` property to assign a different owner, either a specific IAM User or the AWS Account Root User.

-`Owner` is an IAM entity that owns a Cloud9 environment . `Owner` has their own access permissions, resources.
-You can specify an `Owner`in an Ec2 environment which could be of the following types:
+`Owner` is an IAM entity that owns a Cloud9 environment. `Owner` has their own access permissions, and resources.
+You can specify an `Owner`in an EC2 environment which could be of the following types:

 1. Account Root
 2. IAM User